wp-plugins/boxers-and-swipers/readme.txt

 Tags: colorbox, slimbox, lightbox, nivolightbox, photoswipe, swipebox, jquery, gallery, image, images, photo, photos, picture, pictures, useragent, tablet, smartphone
 Requires at least: 3.0.1
 Tested up to: 3.4
-Stable tag: 1.12
+Stable tag: 1.13
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Integrates Colorbox and Slimbox and Nivo Lightbox and ImageLightbox and Photoswipe and Swipebox into WordPress.
+Integrates Colorbox and Slimbox and Nivo Lightbox and Image Lightbox and Photoswipe and Swipebox into WordPress.

 == Description ==

-* Integrates Colorbox and Slimbox and Nivo Lightbox and Photoswipe and Swipebox into WordPress.
+* Integrates Colorbox and Slimbox and Nivo Lightbox and Image LIghtbox and Photoswipe and Swipebox into WordPress.
 * Can switch the effect to each user agent.
 * Can be cooperation with [MediaLibrary Feeder](http://wordpress.org/plugins/medialibrary-feeder/).
+* Can be cooperation with [GalleryLink](http://wordpress.org/plugins/gallerylink/).
+* Can be cooperation with [MediaLink](http://wordpress.org/plugins/medialink/).

 *   Japanese (ja) - [Katsushi Kawamori](http://gallerylink.nyanko.org/medialink/boxers-and-swipers/)